-Think heart valve disease today, it could save a life.
+What is heart valve disease?
 Heart valve disease is a common, serious, but treatable condition that affects 1.5 million over 65s in the UK.
 Despite it's prevalence, if it is diagnosed and treated early, people can return to a good quality of life and enjoy the Power of Positive Ageing.

 Heart Valve Disease